shangyilim/event-on-air/README.md

 10. In Firestore, you should see a `admins` collection.
 Add a new admin with your Google account with **your email as the document key**.

 ![adding admin to firestore](http://res.cloudinary.com/shangyilim/image/upload/c_scale,w_386/v1555234779/admin-setup.png)
+10. Go to the Firebase console and enable Google authentication in Firebase Authentication.

 # Twitter setup
 1. Apply for a Twitter developer account.
 Be sure to explain clearly what you are using it for.
 It will take a few days to approve.